 Alternatively, you can build it yourself, but instructions for that are outside the scope of this README.

-Adblockers and loading links - NOFIX:
+Adblockers and loading links in Browser - NOFIX:

 Because Salesforce's Doc website is an Angular app that dynamically loads content into the page after the page itself has loaded, anchor links